glassflow/glassflow-python-sdk/README.md

 For more detailed information on how to use the GlassFlow Python SDK, please refer to the [GlassFlow Documentation](https://learn.glassflow.dev).
 The documentation provides comprehensive guides, tutorials, and examples to help you get started with GlassFlow and make the most out of the SDK.

+## Contributing

+Anyone who wishes to contribute to this project, whether documentation, features, bug fixes, code cleanup, testing, or code reviews, is very much encouraged to do so.

+Just raise your hand on the GitHub [discussion](https://github.com/glassflow/glassflow-python-sdk/discussions) board.

+If you are unfamiliar with how to contribute to GitHub projects, here is a [Get Started Guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).
+A full set of contribution guidelines, along with templates, are in progress.

 ## Troubleshooting

 For any questions, comments, or additional help, please reach out to us via email at [help@glassflow.dev](mailto:help@glassflow.dev).